01/27/2017 5:14 pm

 Q. What is the ‘Upper-Division Rhetoric Requirement’?

-A. The ‘Upper-Division Rhetoric Requirement’ is another phrase that refers to the 300-level rhetoric course (RHET35x) in the all-college rhetoric sequence.
+A. The ‘Upper-Division Rhetoric Requirement’ is another phrase that refers to the 300-level rhetoric course (RHET35x) in the all-university rhetoric sequence.

 Q. What are the prerequisites for RHET 101?

 Q. What are the prerequisites for RHET 102?

 A. To enroll in RHET 102, the prerequisite is completion of RHET 101 with a final grade of ‘C’ or above or by departmental approval of transfer credit.

 Q. What are the prerequisites for RHET 351?

 ARHET 351 has two prerequisites, both of which must be met in order to enroll: A grade of ‘C’ or above in RHET 102 or equivalent and forty-five (45) hours of college course work.